 Most people would support and agree with the concept that if a mistake is made that results in damage to someone else, the party that made the mistake should be held responsible to “make it right.”
 What “making it right” looks like, of course, will depend on the facts and circumstances of a particular situation.

-How this translates to the CPA/client relationship can be troublesome, given that some of the indemnity and hold harmless clauses as written are extremely broad, and there may be many contributory components to the underlying facts and circumstances that should go into the assessment of determining actual “fault.”
-For example, did the CPA solely contribute to the cause of the damage as a result of negligence?
-Or did the client or one of its representatives contribute, in part, to the underlying cause of the mistake?
+How this translates to the CPA/client relationship can be troublesome, given that some of the indemnity and hold-harmless clauses as written are extremely broad, and there may be many contributory components to the underlying facts and circumstances that should go into the assessment of determining actual “fault.”
+For example, did the CPA solely contribute to the cause of the damage as a result of his or her negligence, or did the client or one of its representatives contribute, in part, to the underlying cause of the mistake?

-CAMICO strongly encourages CPAs to take great care in reviewing any contracts or agreements containing such language.
-Consider the worst possible scenario under the agreement and determine the level of risk that the firm would be taking on.
-It’s important that before you contractually bind the firm to an arrangement of this significance, take the time to understand all the implications of the legalese in the agreement.
+CAMICO strongly encourages CPAs to take great care in reviewing any contracts or agreements containing such language; consider the worst possible scenario under the agreement and determine the level of risk the firm would be taking on.
+It’s important, therefore, that before you contractually bind the firm to an arrangement of this significance, take the time to understand all the implications of the legalese in the agreement.
 Doing so will enable you to make an informed decision about any terms and conditions that may pose a higher standard and greater liability to the firm than what would normally be anticipated.
 Make sure you are comfortable with the agreement and the expectations that will fall on the firm.
 Be prepared to reject the client opportunity if you cannot negotiate the terms to your satisfaction.

 - Push back!
 You don’t have to accept the terms as they are written in an agreement, preprinted or not.